Stefan Dennis: Career

 Dennis started out in guest roles on programmes such as Cop Shop, Skyways, Carson's Law, Young Ramsay, Prisoner, Home, The Henderson Kids, The Sullivans, The Young Doctors and Sons and Daughters and many others.
-Dennis has a number of credits to his name.
-He had a major role in The Henderson Kids, a co-lead in an ABC children's show called Infinity Limited, and he co-starred in The Flying Doctors mini-series.
+He had a major role in The Henderson Kids, a co-lead in an ABC children's show called Infinity Limited, and he co-starred in The Flying Doctors mini-series as Young Doug.
 In 1984, he auditioned for the roles of Shane Ramsay and Des Clarke in a new soap opera, Neighbours where he was later cast as Paul Robinson instead.
-His role in Neighbours brought opportunities such as appearing at the Royal Variety Performance alongside fellow cast members.

-After finishing Neighbours in 1992, Dennis moved to the UK and worked on a variety of TV shows and theatre productions.
-He appeared in many pantomimes, plays, and musicals including the pantomime Cinderella in Bournemouth, UK from 10 December 1992 to 17 January 1993.
-In 1994, he played Mickey in Blood Brothers, touring in New Zealand and Australia before returning to the UK to appear in the show in both the West End, and in a national tour of the UK.
-He appeared in many television shows, including Dream Team, River City, The Bill and Casualty.
-He also returned to Australia from time to time for guest roles in shows such as Blue Heelers, Good Guys Bad Guys and Stingers.
-Dennis has worked as a voiceover artist for many years both in Australia and the UK.
+After 12 years in the UK, Dennis was planning to return to Australia when he was offered the role of Dr Marcus McKenzie in Scottish soap opera River City.
+He accepted the six-month role, as he felt it was too good an opportunity to miss.
+He then worked on the Sky One sports drama Dream Team for a year, as well as The Bill, and Casualty.
+He also returned to Australia from time to time, where he made a number of guest appearances in shows such as Blue Heelers, Good Guys Bad Guys, and Stingers.